flakey-bit/flakey-bit.github.io/_posts/2024-02-23-sustainable-delivery-core-capabilities-and-plugins-model.md

 the behaviour is tied directly to specific data cases (`MSFT`, `NVDA`, `ACME`).

 This kind of code **scales poorly** (from a maintenance perspective):
-* Adding or removing a customer typically requires a code change
+* Adding or removing a company typically requires a code change
-* It's easy to end up with dead (unreachable code)
+* It's easy to end up with dead (unreachable) code

 In a nutshell, the problem is that we're treating each company as a "pet" - we should be treating them collectively as "cattle" - there should be no special-snowflakes ❄️